lucapinello/pyacaia/README.md

 ## 0. Requirements
 Linux, Python (>=2.7 or >=3.5) and pygatt (>=4.0.3) (https://github.com/peplin/pygatt)

-This package as been tested on a RasperryPI ZeroW with Raspbian GNU/Linux 9 (stretch)
+This package has been tested on a RasperryPI ZeroW with Raspbian GNU/Linux 9 (stretch)

 ## 1. Install with: